bionlplab/CXRFairness/README.md

 ### Quickstart

-I used the experiment on the MIMIC-CXR dataset on the intersectional groups as an example.
+I used the experiment on the MIMIC-CXR dataset on the sex groups based on the proposed method as an example.

 ```sh
 python train_midrc_sex_supcon.py